facebook/docusaurus/website/docs/docusaurus.config.js.md

 - Type: `string`

-Title is used in a number of places in your site including the title for the web page, major headings, etc.
+Title is used in a number of places in your site including the title for the web page, headings, etc.

 ```js
 // docusaurus.config.js